 This vase has a shoal of minnows swimming towards the clear jade blue like a river.
 They curve towards the mouth of the vase.
 The fishes are vividly inlaid in the traditional technique of black and white slips and appear as though they are alive.
 The vase itself has a voluminous spherical design.

-The semi-round ceramic vase has a design with two windows which contain lotus flowers.
-These flowers are inlaid with red copper paint highlights and traditional white slip flowers and fine black stalks and leaves.
+The semi-round ceramic vase has a design with two windows that contain lotus flowers.
+These flowers have red copper paint highlights and traditional white slip flowers and fine black stalks and leaves.
 The lotus is the symbol of Buddha’s seat and Western Paradise.

 The vase has a design made from traditional sgraffito (bakji) technique.
-The full bloomed peony flower on the surface of the vase is inlaid in traditional white with red copper accents.
+The full bloomed peony flower on the surface of the vase has traditional white coloring with red copper accents.
 The fully blossomed peony represents wealth and nobility.

 The vase has a voluminous spherical shape with a design that harmonises traditional with modern.
 This ceramic water jar has a decoration of wave patterns with dramatically curved lines.
 It looks like the waves move across the entire vase body and it gives a feeling of an abstract painting.